 Towards the end of May, it was back to above $2 although it crashed again and kept fluctuating for the most of June.
 In late June, MATIC went back to $1.06 and in September it climbed to $1.7.
 In December MATIC reached $2.92.
-At the time of writing, it was trading at $1.38.
+At the time of writing, it was trading at $2.41.

 Polygon Price Prediction 2022

 Although Polygon has been lauded as one of the fastest-growing projects in the crypto-verse, its price has recently been under serious pressure.
 MATIC lost a lot of value in June after the price started dropping in late May.
 It has rebounded since and even reached a new all-time high but MATIC prices have still declined after that.

-So far, price analysts are giving mixed signals as to how the coin might close this year and its performance going forward.
+So far, price analysts are giving mixed signals as to how the coin might perform going forward.
 Like with most young cryptocurrencies, the performance of Polygon (MATIC) depends on leaders like Bitcoin and Ethereum.
 And since Polygon is directly dependent on Ethereum, its growth trajectory will most likely follow that of Ethereum.

 In fact, if you look at the price charts for the two assets, you’ll find that they are very similar.
 So, that’s one way to figure out Polygon’s future growth.

-Otherwise, for the remaining part of this year, several price analysts have given their predictions as to how MATIC might finish the year.
+Otherwise, for this year, several price analysts have given their predictions as to how MATIC might perform throughout the year.

 According to Wallet Investor, Polygon MATIC might reach the $3 mark as early as March 2022, climb to $4 in September and end 2022 trading at a price of $4.59.